davide-c/rs-ct/README.md

 ## Instructions:

-Run the following commands to create tabbles and insert fake data:
+Run the following commands to create tables and insert fake data:

 ```
 npm i